 “We’re always changing parts and tooling,” explains Velasquez.
 “Unfortunately, you can bend two or three necks in a week because of it.
 Somebody would miss a clamp and leave it up.
 It happens.”

 After enough bent necks, downtime and just plain frustration, Velasquez opted to contact Watson’s long-time distributor, Dan Gnesda of Roy Smith Company in Detroit for help.
 Gnesda recommended the TOUGH GUN I.C.E.
 Robotic MIG Gun and the results, per Velasquez, have been worthwhile.

 Durability, Flexibility and Accuracy

-The TOUGH GUN I.C.E.
-Robotic MIG Gun also features water shut-off valves at the I.C.E. connections and a quick-change gooseneck feature.
+The TOUGH GUN I.C.E. robotic MIG gun also features water shut-off valves at the I.C.E. connections and a quick-change neck feature.
 To disconnect the neck, Velasquez simply loosens a setscrew on the gun housing, disconnects the quick-change fittings for the water lines and slides on a new neck.
 After reconnecting the water lines and verifying his TCP, he can get the welding operation up and running again.

 “We have a lot of high amperage, high voltage welds.
 And we weld on thinner metals, too,” explains Velasquez.
 “Some of our components are thirty-millimeters thick and others are as thin as three mils.
 I can weld both.
 I just have to change out the wire.”